juan78/website/content/en/home/about.md

 # About me

-Jürgen Anke is professor of information systems, especially enterprise software and software engineering.
-His research is mainly design science oriented and focusses on methods and models for the engineering of digital service systems ("Smart Services") based on the Internet of Things and cyber-physical systems.
-He is also interested in higher education didactics and project-based teaching.
+Jürgen Anke is professor of software engineering and information systems.
+His current research focusses on digital service systems, particularly on the service innovation process and the use of digital identities / self-sovereign identities in digital services.
+He is also interested in higher education didactics and project-based teaching, especially in software engineering education.